 His areas of interest include the history of scholarship on myths and rituals, the history of the publicly-funded academic study of religion as practiced in the U.S., secularism, theories of religion, as well as the relations between the classification “religion” itself and the rise of the nation-state.
 He has written a wide number of books, including his first, Manufacturing Religion (1997) and Studying Religion: An Introduction (2007), as well as publishing a several collections of his own essays–with A Modest Proposal on Method (2015) and Entanglements (2015) being among the more recent–while also editing journals and editing or co-editing a variety of resources in the field (such as The Guide to the Study of Religion [with Willi Braun, 2000], Fabricating Origins , Fabricating Identities , and Religion in 5 Minutes [with Aaron Hughes, 2017]).
-Forthcoming in 2018 are two new collections of his own essays: “Religion” in Theory and Practice (Equinox) and Fabricating Religion (Walter de Gruyter).
-He is also beginning work, for Walter de Gruyter, of a follow-up edited anthology to complement Jacques Waardenburg’s Classicial Approaches to the Study of Religion.
+Forthcoming in 2018 are two new collections of his own essays: “Religion” in Theory and Practice (Equinox) and Fabricating Religion (Walter de Gruyter) as well as another book co-edited with Braun, Reading J. Z. Smith (Oxford University Press) He is also beginning work, for Walter de Gruyter, of a follow-up edited anthology to complement Jacques Waardenburg’s Classicial Approaches to the Study of Religion as well as preparing a new edition of his intro book.

-Also, he is the series editor for Religion in Culture and Critical Categories in the Study of Religion (both with Routledge), an earlier series now published by Bloomsbury (Controversies in the Study of Religion), and co-editor of Supplements to MTSR (published by Brill).
+Also, he is the series editor for Religion in Culture and Critical Categories in the Study of Religion (both with Routledge), an earlier series now published by Bloomsbury (Controversies in the Study of Religion), and one of three co-editors of Supplements to MTSR (published by Brill).

 Learn more about Prof. McCutcheon